federetyk/resume-parsing/README.md

 In this repository, you will find the following supplementary material:

 1. **Handcrafted Feature Descriptions**: [Here](https://github.com/federetyk/resume-parsing/blob/main/handcrafted_features.md) we provide a description of the handcrafted features used by the non-Transformer variants of the model presented in Section 5 of the paper.

-2. **Model Results**: [Here](https://github.com/federetyk/resume-parsing) we include the detailed results for each replication of each model variant studied in the paper.